andrewmarx/samc/README.md

 ## Citation

-A paper specific to this package is in the process of being submitted and reviewed.
-Once it is published, citation information for the package will be updated.
+A paper specific to this package is currently in press at Ecography.
+Citation info will be added here once available.

 ## Support